openhab/openhab-addons/bundles/org.openhab.binding.panasonicbdp/README.md

 ## Thing Configuration

-The thing has a few configuration parameters:
+The Thing has a few configuration parameters:

 | Name      | Type    | Description                                                                                           | Default | Required |